 But in October 2004, the school board in Dover, Penn., voted to include a brief mention of intelligent design in its high school biology curriculum.
 The resolution required teachers to read a lengthy disclaimer before students began learning about Darwinian evolution.
 The disclaimer stated, in part, that evolution was a “theory,” that “gaps in the theory exist for which there is no evidence” and that “Intelligent Design is an explanation of the origin of life that differs from Darwin’s view.”
 A number of area families with children in the public school system then sued the board in federal district court, claiming that the new policy was unconstitutional.

 In Kitzmiller v.
 Dover Area School District (2005) the district court struck down the new requirement, determining that it was an unconstitutional endorsement of religion.
 In his lengthy decision, District Judge John E. Jones III ruled that intelligent design is not science but “a religious argument” and “nothing less than the progeny of creationism.”
 Jones noted that in Edwards, the Supreme Court made it unconstitutional for public schools to teach creation science.
 More specifically, the judge ruled that because the school board singled out evolution for a disclaimer and introduced a religion-friendly alternative, “an objective student would view the disclaimer as a strong official endorsement of religion.”
 Moreover, Jones ruled, the actions of the school board clearly showed that they were motivated by a desire to “advance religion,” thus violating the first prong of the Lemon test.

-This report was written by David Masci, a senior research fellow at the Pew Research Center’s Forum on Religion & Public Life.
+This report was written by David Masci, a senior researcher at the Pew Research Center’s Religion & Public Life Project.